panisonic1996/Wine-Quality-Analysis/README.md

 ###### Other folders:

- *saved and trained models are stored in ‘models’ folder*
+ *saved and trained models are stored in ‘models’*

- *raw and processed dataset  - ‘Data’ folder*
+ *raw and processed dataset  - ‘Data’*

- *functions and constants - 'constants_and_functions' folder*
+ *functions and constants - 'constants_and_functions'*

  *link to scraped images -*
  https://drive.google.com/drive/folders/1R7DmelV4sfMLO1SKdMcLgzABnOUQIYKr?usp=sharing